Immediate risk and imminent danger

 The institution will immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the safety of the people on campus

-The Director of Public Safety or their designee will gather information and confirm that an emergency or dangerous situation is an imminent threat to the safety of the DePauw community.
-The Director or designee may consult additional resources if needed.
-Depending on the situation, the Director or designee may initiate a call-out of the Critical Incident Management Team (CIMT).
+The Chief of DePauw Police Department or their designee will gather information and confirm that an emergency or dangerous situation is an imminent threat to the safety of the DePauw community.
+The Chief or designee may consult additional resources if needed.
+Depending on the situation, the Chief or designee may initiate a call-out of the Critical Incident Management Team (CIMT).
 If the CIMT team is convened, members of the team will promptly create the appropriate message(s) to alert and instruct the campus community.
-If the CIMT team is not convened, the Director of Public Safety or their designee will create the appropriate message(s).
+If the CIMT team is not convened, the Chief of the Police Department or their designee will create the appropriate message(s).

 What type of instances may initiate an Emergency Notification?